Nitrous oxide (medication)

-Nitrous oxide, is an inhaled gas used as a pain medication and together with other medications for anesthesia.
+Nitrous oxide, as medical gas supply, is an inhaled gas used as pain medication, and is typically administered with 50% oxygen mix.
+It is often used together with other medications for anesthesia.
 Common uses include during childbirth, following trauma, and as part of end-of-life care.
 Onset of effect is typically within half a minute, and the effect lasts for about a minute.